 So we just had a fun weekend celebrating Ryder’s third birthday.
 (Ryder’s mother and I have been dear friends since first grade.
 Our boys have no choice but to be besties.
 It was sealed in the family fates.)
 We went to Vernon, NJ, to accomplish several things: celebrate a 3-year-old birthday, try to have parental fun, swim in a hotel pool and visit a pumpkin patch.
 We accomplished all of the above.
 And it was great…in retrospect.
 In the moment, why must so many activities be so laborious?
 Am I alone in finding it hard to relax during activities that that take us a 5-minute walk from our apartment?
 Creating picture-perfect experiences is just so difficult.

 And by “everyone” I mean parents.
-Not Ukrainians.
+Not Syrian refugees.
 Calm down.
 Most of the last year has seen me as a single father.
 My partner conducted and directed concerts across the country, and that meant many weekends away.
-I’ve been stuck, un-showered, with a double-stroller and the stinking feeling that everyone else is having more fun than I am.
+I’ve been stuck, un-showered, with a double-stroller and the sinking feeling that everyone else is having more fun than I am.
 So I occasionally set myself up for bitter annoyance by trying to create a solo (with kids) “ideal Saturday morning.”
-Let’s go to Tribeca and
+Let’s go to Tribeca and play amidst the elite.

 Last February I frantically brain-stormed a last-minute timeshare getaway to warmer climes with the family.
 It would include our 2-year-old and 10-month-old.
 My stress over rising airline tickets and dwindling hotel availability prompted my partner to say, “You could just go on your own.”
 (Disclaimer #1: Getting away for an adult vacation wasn’t feasible.
 We don’t have family nearby on whom to foist two kids under 2 and we can’t afford 4 days of round-the-clock baby-sitting.)
 “What?”
 I sputtered.
 “Yeah, I mean it’s so much work to take the kids.
 It’s expensive, it’s a headache, and it’s not relaxing.
 I’m all about taking my own solo mini-vacation, later.
 You want to get away more than I do, right now, anyway.”
 (Disclaimer #2 True.
 I’d been very full-time daddy for the past couple months.)
 “So you just go for a couple days.”